 Seven men with ties to street gangs have been arrested for their alleged roles with violent crimes "committed on behalf of organized crime" including one murder and several arson according to a press statement from Montreal police as reported by the Gazette: "the Montreal police did not say who they believe the crimes were carried out for" but "the Rizzuto organization has in recent years been under attack from rival clans looking to take control of the Montreal Mafia."

-Mob watchers in Canada suspect that the Calabrians have backed a breakaway group from the Rizzuto clan of the Sicilian Mafia for control over the drug rackets in Montreal and New York, and the turf war has resulted in dozens of murders over the last few years.
+Mob watchers suspect that the 'Ndrangheta or Calabrian Mafia has backed a breakaway group from the Rizzuto clan of Cosa Nostra or the Sicilian Mafia for control over the drug rackets in Montreal and New York, and the turf war has resulted in dozens of murders -- plus all the firebombing -- over the last few years as reported by CBC.